opencybersecurityalliance/firepit/docs/usage.rst

    export FIREPITDB=my_dbname
    export FIREPITID=my_session_id

-`FIREPITDB` is your DB connection string.  `FIREPITID` is a "session" ID you can use to keep your data organized.
+`FIREPITDB` is your DB filename (sqlite3) or connection URI (PostgreSQL).  `FIREPITID` is a "session" ID you can use to keep your data organized.

 .. code-block::

+    $ firepit --help
     Usage: firepit [OPTIONS] COMMAND [ARGS]...

       Columnar storage for STIX observations